This Nation's Saving Grace

-This Nation's... is widely considered by critics as one of the band's best albums, as well as by Brix and Fall bassist Steve Hanley.
+Guitarist Brix Smith and bassist Steve Hanley consider This Nation's Saving Grace to be one of the band's best albums, an opinion widely shared by critics.
 According to The Guardian, it shows the band "operating just on the edge of the mainstream and at the peak of their accessibility and yet strangeness".
-In 2002, Pitchfork ranked it as the 13th best album of the 1980s.
+In 2002, Pitchfork placed it as their 13th best album of the 1980s.

 Background and line-up

-The Fall's line-up had been relatively stable for a number of years until the late 1984 promotional tour of their preceding album "The Wonderful and Frighting World of...", when longtime members and brothers drummer Paul Hanley and bassist Steve Hanley both quit the band in November 1984.
+The Fall's line-up had been relatively stable for a number of years until the late 1984 promotional tour of their preceding album "The Wonderful and Frightening World of...", when long-time members and brothers drummer Paul Hanley and bassist Steve Hanley both quit the band in November 1984.
 Their departures were triggered by an incident on the first of that month when the band's equipment was stolen from a van left parked after a gig in Cardiff's New Ocean Hotel.
-Although replacement equipment was arranged, Smith blamed the musicians for the loss and the following night, while hitting their tour-bus headrests with a stick, shouted "You fuckers...what were you thinking?
-Who the fuck would be stupid enough to leave a fucking van outside a hotel with all the fucking gear in it."
+Although replacement equipment was arranged, Smith blamed the musicians for the loss.
+The following night, while hitting their tour-bus headrests with a stick, shouted "who the fuck would be stupid enough to leave a fucking van outside a hotel with all the fucking gear in it."
 After this, both brothers decided to leave the band.
-Paul Hanley's departure became permanent and he was replaced by founding member Karl Burns, who ended up appearing in several incarnations of the band between 1977 and 1998.

-Disillusioned, Steve Hanley took paternity leave.
-According to Brix, this decision left Smith "chastened...for probably the only time I have ever seen".
-Hanley was replaced in the interim by Simon Rogers, a classically trained musician whom Smith knew from an earlier collaboration with the dancer-choreographer Michael Clark.
+Paul Hanley's departure became permanent, leaving Karl Burns the band's sole drummer, while Steve Hanley was eventually persuaded by Smith to come back after taking a paternity leave for several months.
+According to Brix, the bassist's exit left Smith "chastened...for probably the only time I have ever seen".

+Hanley was replaced by Simon Rogers, a classically trained musician whom Smith knew from an earlier collaboration with the dancer-choreographer Michael Clark.
 The self-taught Hanley has since admitted to being disillusioned by being replaced by a multi-instrumentalist, composer of ballets who had scored the 1982 top 20 hit "Cacharpaya" with folk music group Incantation.

-After Steve Hanley's return, Rogers remained in the band but switched to guitar and keyboards.
+After Hanley's return in the midst of recording sessions for the new album, Rogers remained in the band but switched to guitar and keyboards.
 Smith marked Hanley's rejoining the band with the words "S Hanley!
 He's Back" etched into the run-out groove on Side 1.

-The Fall recorded their eighth Peel session on 14 May 1985 with Hanley on bass.
-It contains early versions of three songs from This Nation's... ("Couldn't Get Ahead", "Spoilt Victorian Child" and "Gut of the Quantifier") as well as a version of "Cruiser's Creek".
+The Fall recorded their eighth Peel session on 14 May 1985.
+The recordings contain early versions of three songs from This Nation's... ("Couldn't Get Ahead", "Spoilt Victorian Child" and "Gut of the Quantifier") as well as a version of "Cruiser's Creek".

-Their ninth session, recorded on the 29 September, includes recordings of "L.A." and "What You Need" that writer Steve Pringle describes as "brighter and sharper" than the album versions.
+Their ninth session, recorded on 29 September, includes recordings of "L.A." and "What You Need" that writer Steve Pringle describes as "brighter and sharper" than the album versions.